ungleich/cdist/cdist/conf/type/__uci_section/man.rst

     same ``<option>`` repeatedly.

-    The value to this parameter is a ``<option>=<value>`` string. match
+    The value to this parameter is a ``<option>=<value>`` string.

+    ``<value>`` does not need special quoting for UCI.
+    The only requirement is that the value is passed to the type as a single shell argument. match
     Allows to find a section to "replace" through one of its parameters.